Sautéed Mushroom and Rosemary Bruschetta

-Sautéed mushroom and rosemary bruschetta is a hearty and delicious appetizer that can be made in 20 minutes.
-An easy appetizer and elegant enough to serve when entertaining.
+Sautéed Mushroom and Rosemary Bruschetta is a hearty and delicious appetizer that can be cooked ahead.
+An easy appetizer, light meal or serve when entertaining.

 - 2 tablespoons olive oil

 - 3/4 cup (5 ounces/135 grams ricotta cheese, drain